jiahuei/demo-docker-streamlit/README.md

 Repo to demo usage of Docker & Streamlit for Python & deep learning.

-Clone this repo to your computer.
+1. Clone this repo to your computer.
+2. Unzip `resources/data.zip`